dpizar/dpizar_gke-infrastructure-terraform/README.md

 ## Using Cloud Registry Modules(Tested and working)
 **Before Steps**

-**Steps**
+1. Generate your Terraform Token and put it in create-gke folder **Steps**
 1. Navigate to the folder 'run-modules'
 2. Go to https://app.terraform.io/app/Terraformers21/registry/private/modules and make sure we have the latest version of modgke(google k8 cluster module) and the modvpc(Networking module)